ettorepuccetti/NeuralNetwork/README.md

 * ```train_model_classification(X, y, X_valid=None, y_valid=None, neurons_hidden=5, epochs=500, lr=0.1, reg_lambda=0.0, momentum_alpha=0.0, validation_split = 0.0)```\
 The regression version of ```train_model_classification```.
 Same parameters (except ```threshold```) and same type of object returned\
-*Tech* = the output nodes here use a linear function instead of the sigmoid as in all the other nodes.
+(*Technical note*: the output nodes here use a linear function instead of the sigmoid as in all the other nodes).

 * ```cross_validation(hyperparams, cup_tr_X, cup_tr_y, K_fold)```\
 given a value for each hyperparameter to specify, and the number of folds, it returns the average loss values (for the training and validation set, separated), over the different models trained in each fold of the CV.
 Check the example below.